craig-m/mpcontainer/README.md

 ## Kubernetes

-Deploying this all to [Kubernetes](https://kubernetes.io/) is a work in progress.
+Deploying MPContainer to [Kubernetes](https://kubernetes.io/) is a work in progress.
+The images are on [DockerHub](https://hub.docker.com/u/crgm).

 Thanks to [0x646e78](https://github.com/0x646e78) for most of the initial commits here.

 ### Ingress Controller

 Your cluster needs to have an Ingress Controller running.
 You can add an NGINX controller via:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-0.32.0/deploy/static/provider/baremetal/deploy.yaml